The Four Pillars of

 go to market plan example

-For example, if you have a $200k marketing budget for the quarter and you’ve got 20 SDRs, how do you prioritize the bandwidth you have, including thinking about headcount and how many calls your sales team can make?
+Consider this go to market strategy dilemma: You have a $200k marketing budget for the quarter and you’ve got 20 SDRs,.
+How do you prioritize the bandwidth you have, including thinking about headcount and how many calls your sales team can make?

 To determine which accounts you can feasibly pursue with a high win rate, take your need and intent scores and put them on an axis.
 Always go after the customers in the top right-hand corner.
 These are the target accounts that have the highest discovered need and the ones that have the highest buying signals.
 I determine this using HG Insights’ Platform.